A Great Man

 4 BC – 65 AD

 In 1977, Mr. Kimmey taught at “Camp Karate”, where he impressed many people with his abilities: Jeff Smith, Bill Wallace, Joe Corley, Sam Chapman, and Bobby Tucker.
-Shortly thereafter, he became involved with Zen Shoto Kai karate under Joseph Ruiz.
-Some time before 1982, he was with US TAI Karate Association.
-Mr. Kimmey didn’t like to discuss David German and how he got involved with him.
-However, since Mr. German and Mr. Chapman knew each other, this may have been his link to the TAI organization.3
+It was during this time that he became involved with Zen Shotokai Karate under Joseph Ruiz.

 Mr. Kimmey, however, was no stranger to tough instruction and testing.
 He told his students that he wouldn’t teach them they way he had been taught.
 However, some students insisted that they wanted the experience.
 Mr. Kimmey took these five students (who paid extra for the experience), and told them they if any one of them quit the “special instruction”, that the special class would be over for all five.
 On the first day of class, he gave them a small dose of what he went through, which included being hit in the stomach over 50 times and receiving the same blows the very next day.
 With his own students he was much kinder, yet not one of them wanted to continue the “special instruction”.

-Mr. Kimmey was head of the southeast region and of Europe for the TAI organization.
-He earned his 10th degree Blackbelt in TAI karate and was also inducted into the Yudansha Hall of Fame on May 25, 1988.
+Mr. Kimmey earned his Judan (10th Degree Blackbelt) and was inducted into the Yudansha Hall of Fame on May 25, 1988.
 This is also when he received his Ph.D. in Martial Sciences.
 Both of these are the highest honors that can be received, yet Mr. Kimmey remained a man who was satisfied with simple pleasures in life.
 He considered getting his GED, but eventually decided against it.

 In fact, Mr. Kimmey was extremely well-read.
 He was curious by nature, and kept clippings of articles that interested him.
-He kept up with trends such as gas prices, researched religion and the bible, and liked to find the “hidden facts” in history.
+He kept up with trends such as gas prices, researched religion and the Bible, and liked to find the “hidden facts” in history.
 He was fond of the American Indian and had some as friends.
 He also dabbled in coin collecting in the last years of his life.
 He was opinionated and liked to argue.
 However, he didn’t like to talk about his health, mentioning it only when necessary and then only in passing.
-Mr. Kimmey was a proud man who found it difficult when his body began to tire.5 In 1998, Mr. Kimmey retired from teaching at his North Augusta dojo.
-The instruction is now in the hands of one of his students, Sensei Frank Beall.
+Mr. Kimmey was a proud man who found it difficult when his body began to tire.
+In 1998, Mr. Kimmey retired from teaching at his North Augusta Dojo.